truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/ConfigBackups.md

 ![TrueCommandConfigBackups](/images/TrueCommand/2.0/TC20TrueCommandConfigBackups.png "Config Backups")

-TrueCommand will create a config backup and display the date it was created, as well as what version of truenas the system was using at the time.
+TrueCommand will create a config backup and display the date it was created, as well as what version of TrueNAS the system was using at the time.

 ![TrueCommandBackupStats](/images/TrueCommand/2.0/TC20TrueCommandBackupStats.png "Config Backup Info")